eliza411/katacoda-doks/doks/step1.md

 The *node pool* is a concept that is unique to DigitalOcean Kubernetes.
-A node pool is a group of virtual machines that you configure to be of a certain size and number, and DigitalOcean enforces whatever state you want these machines to be in.
+A node pool is a group of virtual machines that you configure to be of a certain size and number.
+After setting the parameters of a node pool, DigitalOcean enforces that for you via a mechanism called the *reconciler*.

-The *reconciler*, which enforces your cluster configuration by "reconciling" the current state and the desired state, is also unique to DigitalOcean.
-Because the reconciler is running, you shouldn't be directly accessing any nodes and configuring them.
-Nodes are ephemeral and will come and go based on how you've configured your node pool.
-So, you should really think of nodes as capacity, and let DigitalOcean manage them for you.
+The *reconciler*, which enforces your cluster configuration by "reconciling" the desired state versus the current state, is also unique to DigitalOcean.
+Because the reconciler is running, you shouldn't be accessing any nodes directly (such as through SSH) or making local changes.
+Such changes will be viewed as aberrations and "paved over" by the reconciler.
+Remember that because this is a managed Kubernetes environment, nodes are ephemeral and will come and go according to how you've configured your node pool.
+In short, you should think of nodes as capacity for running containers, and let DigitalOcean manage them for you.

-There are a number of machine sizes you can use for a node, each one offering a different combination of memory, and CPU cores.
-When you create a node pool, machine size is configurable using any value you see with `doctl kubernetes options sizes`.
+There are a number of machine sizes you can use for a node, each one offering a different combination of memory and CPU cores.
+When you create a node pool, machine size is configurable using any slug you see with `doctl kubernetes options sizes`.
 By default, the nodes have 1 CPU and 2GB of memory, but only 1GB of that memory is available for your container workloads due to the overhead of the operating system and all the software running DigitalOcean Kubernetes.
-(We're leaving it that way for this course because our app is so simple.)
+(We're leaving it that way for this course because our app is so simple that 1GB of memory is sufficient.)

 If you change the desired machine size after creating the node pool, DigitalOcean will gracefully *recycle* the nodes -- the reconciler